arthurk/django-disqus/README.markdown

 Easily integrate [DISQUS](http://disqus.com) comments into your website.

-* Templatetags to ease the integration
+* Templatetags
-* Export comments from django.contrib.comments & django-threadedcomments to DISQUS
+* Export comments from django.contrib.comments and django-threadedcomments
 * Dump DISQUS JSON data into local file

+django-disqus is available open-source under the BSD license.

 ## Installation

-1. `easy_install django-disqus` or clone the git repo and run `python setup.py install`.
+1. `pip install django-disqus` or clone the repo and run `python setup.py install`
-2. Add `disqus` to your `INSTALLED_APPS` setting.
+2. Add `disqus` to your `INSTALLED_APPS`
 3. Add `DISQUS_API_KEY` and `DISQUS_WEBSITE_SHORTNAME` to your settings.
 You
 can [get your API key here](http://disqus.com/api/get_my_key/).
 The shortname of your site can be found in the right sidebar ("My Websites") on the